Eventual-Inc/Daft/docs/source/docs/learn/index.rst

 New to Daft?
 ------------

-If you are completely new, check out the :doc:`install` guide and :doc:`10-min` notebook.
+If you are completely new, check out the :doc:`10-min` notebook.

 Learning more about Daft?
 -------------------------